Geeklog-Plugins/recaptcha/README.md

 ## System Requirements

-* Geeklog-1.6.0+
+* Geeklog-1.5.0+
 * PHP-5.3.2+.
 Maybe PHP-5-3.0 or PHP-5.3.1 will do, but I am not sure.

 ## INSTALL

 In the following descriptions

-* *geeklog_dir* is the directory where the system config.php file resides
+* <geeklog_dir> is the directory where the system config.php file resides
-* *admin* is the directory where the administration files reside (usually, under *public_html*)
+* <admin> is the directory where the administration files reside (usually, under <public_html>)

-1. Uncompress the recaptcha plugin archive while in the *geeklog_dir*/plugins directory.
+1. Uncompress the recaptcha plugin archive while in the <geeklog_dir>/plugins directory.
 The archive will create a directory called recaptcha in the plugins directory.
 2. Create the admin directory.
-Under your *admin*/plugins/ directory, create a directory called recaptcha.
+Under your <admin>/plugins/ directory, create a directory called recaptcha.
-3. Change to your *geeklog_dir*/plugins/recaptcha/ directory.
-Copy the files in the admin directory to the *admin*/plugins/recaptcha/ directory your created in step 2.
+3. Change to your <geeklog_dir>/plugins/recaptcha/ directory.
+Copy the files in the admin directory to the <admin>/plugins/recaptcha/ directory your created in step 2.
 4. Log in to your Geeklog as a root user, go to the plugin editor and click on reCAPTCHA.
 If the install failed, examine Geeklog system errorlog for possible problems.
 5.  **Important**: Set up API keys.
 Go to the Configuration and enter reCAPTCHA API Public Key and Private Key that you can get at [https://www.google.com/recaptcha/admin/create](https://www.google.com/recaptcha/admin/create). **It is not until you set the API keys that you can use reCAPTCHA service.**

 ## UNINSTALL

 1. Log in to your Geeklog web site as a root user, go to the plugin editor and click on reCAPTCHA.
 If the unstall failed, examine Geeklog system errorlog for possible problems.
-2. Delete the two plugin directories created in the install process: <geeklog-dir>/plugins/recaptcha/ and *admin*/plugins/recaptcha/.
+2. Delete the two plugin directories created in the install process: <geeklog-dir>/plugins/recaptcha/ and <admin>/plugins/recaptcha/.

 ## UPGRADE